 - 3.40 As outlined in section 3.2, the Council is permitted to borrow within approved limits to finance capital expenditure.
 This "authorised limit" is recommended as part of the Treasury Management Policy and Prudential Indicators each year and is based on the level of borrowing that is recommended by the S151 officer as being sustainable, affordable, and prudent. - 3.41 The Council has loans of £58,828,000 within the Housing Revenue Account relating to the self-financing settlement.
 These started being repaid from March 2020. - 3.42 In line with relevant accounting standards, the Council is required to budget for the cost of borrowing, to include any interest payable and a provision for the repayment of debt (the Minimum Revenue Position).
-Based on the current borrowing need detailed in the Programme, the additional cost of borrowing has been calculated as follows:
+Based on the current borrowing need the additional cost of capital financing costs for the General Fund is summarised below: